 Complaints Procedure for Tenancy Cleans

-Representative image of a tenancy clean inspection document and checklist Purpose: This complaints procedure sets out a clear, fair and timely process for raising concerns about a tenancy clean or end of tenancy cleaning service.
+A person wearing a red shirt, blue cleaning apron, and green rubber gloves is smiling and holding a bright yellow cleaning caddy filled with various cleaning supplies, including spray bottles, a sponge, a cloth, and a scrub brush.
+The background features a modern kitchen with white and grey cabinetry, a stainless steel oven and stovetop, and a light-colored countertop.
+The image emphasizes a professional yet approachable cleaning service, highlighting the company's focus on thorough household cleaning.
+This scene, set in a clean and organized kitchen, subtly reflects domestic cleaning services offered in the town, possibly near the postcode inferred from the page related to Tenancy Cleans' Complaints Procedure.
+The overall appearance is fresh, hygienic, and welcoming, aligning with the standards of professional cleaning providers in the UK, particularly in residential settings within the local area.
+Purpose: This complaints procedure sets out a clear, fair and timely process for raising concerns about a tenancy clean or end of tenancy cleaning service.
 It is intended for tenants, landlords and agents who wish to report an issue with a move-out clean, rental property cleaning or any exit cleaning service.
 The process focuses on resolution, transparency and record-keeping, and aims to restore the property to the agreed standard or provide an appropriate remedy without excessive delay.
 All parties are encouraged to follow these steps to keep matters straightforward and professional.

 Scope: This procedure applies to complaints about domestic and commercial tenancy cleans, including pre-checkout cleans, deep cleaning at the end of a tenancy, and specialised services such as oven and carpet cleaning requested as part of a move-out clean.
 It covers issues such as missed areas, substandard workmanship, damage attributable to the cleaning process, or failure to meet the agreed checklist.
 It does not cover disputes over tenancy agreements, deposit retention decisions or other contractual matters unrelated to the actual cleaning performance.

-Photograph showing a concerned tenant pointing to an area requiring re-clean How to raise a complaint: Complaints should be reported promptly and in writing where possible, setting out the nature of the problem, the date of the service, and any supporting evidence such as photographs of the areas of concern and a copy of the original cleaning brief.
+A collection of red and yellow cleaning tools and supplies arranged inside a red plastic bucket, including a spray bottle, a sponge, a yellow cloth draped over the edge, a scrub brush, a mop with a red handle, and a yellow cleaning sponge.
+The items are positioned on a plain white surface, with some of the cleaning supplies leaning against the bucket.
+The scene suggests professional cleaning equipment suitable for residential or commercial spaces, consistent with services offered by companies like Tenancy Cleans that operate in areas such as [POSTCODE] near [TOWN].
+The arrangement emphasizes a ready-to-use set of tools for tasks like scrubbing floors, wiping surfaces, and general cleaning maintenance, reflecting thorough and professional cleaning standards.
+How to raise a complaint: Complaints should be reported promptly and in writing where possible, setting out the nature of the problem, the date of the service, and any supporting evidence such as photographs of the areas of concern and a copy of the original cleaning brief.
 Include details of any immediate remedial steps you have requested and whether a re-clean was sought on site.
 A timely report helps ensure the cleaning contractor or team can investigate while circumstances are fresh and evidence remains available.

 Investigation and initial response